Scaling limit for a long-range divisible sandpile: Existence of the odometer function and Abelian property

 In this section we prove that if every full site is toppled infinitely often, the mass distribution converges to a limiting distribution on which each site has mass less than or equal to $1$.
 We also prove the Abelian property which states that the final distribution does not depend on the order of the topplings.

 We define a toppling scheme $T$ as an infinite sequence of indexes in $\bb{Z}^2$ in which each full site that is initially full or becomes full after the realization of the previous toppling appears in the sequence infinitely often.
+We define in this way because after we topple a full site, it will have mass $1$, but eventually this site will have its mass increased when we perform a toppling in another full site within a radius $M$.

-We also say that a toppling scheme is legal if it only topple full sites.
+We also say that a toppling scheme is legal if it only topples full sites.

 Let $\nu_k^T$ be the mass distribution after the toppling of the first $k$ sites listed in $T$, and $u_k^T(x)$ the mass emitted from $x$ up to the $k$-th toppling.